 "How exactly did you figure that one out?"
 Glaw wondered aloud.
 "I mean, it doesn't exactly look like a language, does it?"

-"We taught your people's language to all who wished to learn and among them the guards were the most eager students," Lykos said, then held his breath; to stave off another coughing fits by the looks of how his shoulders heaved.
+"We taught your people's language to all who wished to learn.
+Among them, the guards were the most eager students," Lykos said, then held his breath; to stave off another coughing fits by the looks of how his shoulders heaved.

 Glaw lifted an eyebrow, abandoning the loose threads in the blanket. "'Vocabulary', huh?
 That's quite a big word.
 I must be rubbing off on you."